AjobK/Seaqull/README.md

 #### PULL REQUEST
 _________________

-I will be making a template for pull requests.
+We will be making a template for pull requests.
 It is required to follow this template.
 This will make sure it is easy to review.
 So we spend less time on reviewing and more on coding.
 Don't forget to label your pull request.
 You are **never** allowed to merge your own pull request this to ensure good quality code.
 And **NEVER** think oh he/she wrote this code it will be fine.
 You never know what you will find!